From Hype to Reality

 Reality pushed back.

 Auto-tagging turned out to be inconsistent.
 Models trained on general-purpose datasets rarely understood brand-specific context.
-What people expected was a system that truly understood the image content and would be able to assign the asset to an existing product catalogue node by coming up with the correct context-aware metadata tags.
+What people expected was a system that truly understood image content and could assign assets to existing product catalogue nodes with the correct, context-aware metadata tags.
 What they got was a list of generic tags that needed cleaning up.
+Tools built to check for “on-brand” compliance often passed images that were technically correct but culturally off.
+They could verify a logo placement or usage of brand colors, but could not tell you whether an image was appropriate for a specific market.
+And AI-generated images raised immediate concerns around authenticity and copyright that nobody had a governance framework ready to handle.

-Content provenance became its own problem.
-Standards like C2PA exist to track the origin and modification history of generated content, but they only work if the standard is supported by both the content creators and the content consumers.
-DAM should play an important role here, but that is a topic for another article.
+Content provenance and authenticity became a concern.
+Standards like C2PA (c2pa.org) exist to track the origin and modification history of generated content, but they only work if supported by both the content creators and the content consumers.
+DAM plays an important role here, and hopefully will play an even more important role here in the future, but that is a topic for another article.

-That said, it is worth being clear about where AI genuinely delivers in a DAM context, because there is real value here.
-Computer vision tasks, such as smart cropping, smart compression, background removal, object detection, on-the-fly image transformation and so on, work very well and save meaningful time.
-Natural language processing for transcription and translation is solid.
-Auto-generated text descriptions have matured considerably and are, in practice, far more useful than keyword tags alone.
-I know there are more example of where AI delivers actual value, but this can be discussed in an additional article.
+That said, AI does deliver genuine value in a DAM context today.
+Computer vision tasks, such as smart cropping, object detection, background removal, on-the-fly image transformation, etc. work well and save meaningful time.
+Natural language processing for transcription and translation is solid, auto-generated text descriptions have matured considerably and are, in practice, far more useful than keyword tags alone.
+These have already been adopted by many DAM vendors and provide great benefit for the user base.

-The broader organisational context was equally difficult.
+The broader organisational challenge has been equally difficult.
 Organisations have been exposed to a wave of experimental AI features layered onto existing DAM platforms, often raising expectations that could not be met.
-This has left many in a difficult spot.
-On one hand, there is a constant stream of rapid innovation from companies like Anthropic, OpenAI, and Google, with seemingly “game-changing” updates every week.
-That creates pressure from leadership to “have AI” in place, which often leads to rushed decisions and frustration when implementations do not deliver the promised value.
+A constant stream of seemingly “game-changing” updates from companies like Anthropic, OpenAI, and Google creates pressure from leadership to “have AI” in place, which often leads to rushed decisions and frustration when implementations fall short.
+Now the pendulum is swinging the other way, with many organisations becoming hesitant to adopt AI at all. (medium.com:Why Some Companies Are Hesitant to Use AI: Challenges, Considerations, and the Bigger Picture)

 Agentic AI: A New Kind of Requirement